Need help now?

 Support your mental health

-Staying well strategies are always a good first step in keeping good mental health.
-But if you are seeing signs that changes in your thoughts, emotions, or actions have been going on for more than a few weeks, and are impacting you negatively, it is time to seek out support.
+Wellness strategies are always a good first step in maintaining good mental health.
+But if you are seeing signs that changes in your thoughts, emotions, or actions have been going on for more than a few weeks, and they are having a large impact on you, it is time to consider reaching out for support.

 Tips for staying well

-Getting enough sleep, eating well, and minimizing screen time, are good practices for our mental health.
-Below are some additional tips to help promote good mental health practices:
+Self-care doesn’t have to cost money or be extravagant!
+There are many small habits that are good practises for our mental health.
+Below are some tips to help promote good mental health.

-• Take breaks.
-Take time out for yourself.
-Being busy can be good but being stressed all the time is not.
+• Take breaks.2 Take time out for yourself.
+Being busy has its benefits, but being stressed all the time does not.
 Give yourself permission to rest and relax.
-Doing “nothing” is actually doing something.
-It’s helping you build your strength for the next challenge.
+Doing “nothing” is actually doing something.3 It’s helping you build your strength for the next challenge and investing into your mental health.

-• Help others.
-When you take time to be kind to others, or get involved in something bigger than yourself, it can give your own mental health a boost.
+• Be kind and help others.4 When you take time to be kind to others, or get involved in something bigger than yourself, it can give your own mental health a boost.
 Small things that don’t take a lot of your own energy can sometimes make a huge difference to someone else.
 Say “hi” to someone new in the halls, invite someone to sit with you at lunch, hold the door open for someone, and see if it gives you a lift too.

-• Try to limit screen time.
-Research has linked social media use with mental health issues – you’ve probably heard this before.
-Using social media can cause us to compare ourselves… we do this without noticing, so it can be hard to stop.
+• Try to limit screen time.9 Using social media can cause us to compare ourselves to unrealistic standards.
+We do this without noticing, so it can be hard to stop.
 Many smartphones let you set timers on apps to help you limit how much you use them.
-Here’s some more info about how social media impacts our wellness

-• Prioritize your healthy relationships.
-Find people in your life who help you to feel good.
+• Spend time with friends.10 Find people in your life who help you to feel good.
 Notice how you feel after spending time with someone.
-Sometimes it’s helpful to create boundaries for ourselves and limit contact with people who bring us down or encourage unhealthy behaviour.
+Sometimes it’s helpful to create boundaries for ourselves and limit contact with people who bring us down or encourage unhealthy behaviours.
+Learn more about healthy and unhealthy relationships.

-• Move!
-Physical activity is good for our mental health.
-It can be as simple as taking a walk.
-Even better, join an activity at school – it’s a great way to meet people who you can be active with.
+• Move your body.11 Physical activity is good for our mental health.
+It can be as simple as taking a walk, dancing along to your favourite songs, or taking a short stretch break.
+Even better, join an activity at school or in your community – it’s a great way to meet people who you can be active with.

 Signs to watch out for

 Moments when you are not feeling your best are normal.
 Our feelings and emotions change all the time, it’s expected (you’re human).
 At times these changes can affect what we think about ourselves or how we act towards other people.
 However, it is important to identify when you are having more than just a bad day.
-Below is a list of questions you can reflect on to determine whether you are just experiencing a challenging moment that a healthy coping strategy can support or if you could use further support from a mental health professional.
+Below is a list of questions you can think about to determine whether you are experiencing a difficult moment or day, or if you could use further support from a mental health professional.

 Questions to reflect on: